brndnmtthws/brndn-io/content/posts/doubling-down-on-here-and-now/index.md

 practice, a remembering.

 It’s a tricky concept—hard to describe, slippery to pin down.
 Presence seems to have layers.
-But maybe the best way to understand what presence *is* is to first talk about what it *isn’t.*
+So I keep ending up at the same place: noticing what pulls me out of it.

 ## The Opposite of Presence